Published 28 Oct 2021

 Marketing itself has been revolutionized by technology, offering new channels such as social media, affiliate marketing (another top LinkedIn skill), and digital content.
-Further, use of analytic tools for data collection, performance measurement and decision making are another emerging digital skills for traditional marketers.
+Further, the use of analytic tools for data collection, performance measurement, and decision-making is another emerging digital skill for traditional marketers.
 Emerging roles include social media manager, affiliate marketing manager, etc.

 On Glassdoor’s list of top jobs for 2020, careers requiring coding skills are well-represented.
-Front-end engineer is their #1 best job, Java developer is #2, software engineer is #7, etc. Full-stack engineering has seen 35% hiring growth every year since 2015.
-In addition to traditional software development, emerging trend is towards use of low code platforms.
-Low-code involves “coding” using a drag-and-drop interface, pre-built templates and other visual elements that take much less time than traditional coding.
+Front-end engineering is their #1 best job, Java developer is #2, software engineer is #7, etc. Full-stack engineering has seen 35% hiring growth every year since 2015.
+In addition to traditional software development, emerging trend is towards the use of low-code platforms.
+Low-code involves “coding” using a drag-and-drop interface, pre-built templates, and other visual elements that take much less time than traditional coding.
 Further related skills gaining traction is mobile expertise and app development.

 Blockchain: Between 2017-18, demand for blockchain engineers increased by 400%.
 Tech giants like Facebook, Amazon, IBM and Microsoft are working on blockchain.
 Originally devised for the digital currency Bitcoin, blockchain is now finding other potential uses for the technology, such as peer-to-peer payments, crowdfunding, file storage, identity management, digital voting, etc.